datacentricdesign/iob22/assignments/02-vending-machine/step6.md

 ---

 We covered a lot of ground through the construction of this vending machine algorithm.

-With the ability to save data into files and the endless combination of operators and condition, you can now design and implement your Vending Machine algorithm.
+The branches provide different alternatives to your algorithms, you can save to and retrieve from files.
+With this ability the endless combination of operators and condition, you can now design and implement your Vending Machine algorithm.
+Here are four tasks you can explore to expend your algorithm

-[TODO provide potential ideas/directions]

-# Extra Task 6.1 Write your algorithm
+# Extra Task 6.1 Add more Beverages

+Add a number of beverages and the related conditions.

+[TODO link to replit solution]

-# Extra Task 6.2 Draw a flow chart
+# Extra Task 6.2 Prevent Serving Beverage

+heck the number of remaining cups and define behaviour when there is nothing left.

+[TODO link to replit solution]

+# Extra Task 6.4 No unnecessary question

+Do not ask for sugar or milk if the choice of beverage is unknown.

+[TODO link to replit solution]

-# Extra Task 6.3 Write the Python code
+# Extra Task 6.5 Manage Sugar and Milk

+Keep track of milk and sugar consumption (like the number of cups), save it to and retrieve it from files.

+[TODO link to replit solution]

 Go ahead and share your Vending Machine algorithm on Discourse!
 Make sure to provide a title and a short description that capture what makes it YOUR algorithm.